-The bouvier des Flandres is a confident and powerful dog with a rough coat and a large, sturdy build.
-The breed's beard is one of its distinctive features.
-In fact, the breed's Dutch nickname, vuilbaard, means "dirty beard," The bouvier is a large, rugged herding dog that is intelligent and agile.
-Above all, this breed is a loyal companion that prefers to be with its people.
+The Bouvier des Flandres is a large herding breed from Belgium with a sturdy body to pair with its wiry fur, floppy ears, bearded face, and fluffy appearance.
+This confident, powerful dog is an expert at putting its size and intelligence to work.
+The breed's beard is one of its most recognizable features.
+In fact, the Bouvier's Dutch nickname, vuilbaard, means "dirty beard."
+While this sizeable, rugged herding dog is known for being agile on the job, it's also a loyal companion that prefers to be with its people.

 Characteristics of the Bouvier des Flandres